Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 Notes:

-AOT: Compile all the code at the beginning, this allows to makes a lot of improvement to the final code efficency
+AOT: Compile all the code at the beginning, this allows to makes a lot of improvement to the final code efficiency
 JIT: The code is compiled only when needed, examples are functions that are compiled only when called, this leave space only to partials improvements
 SPC: This is a specific technique of compilation that is made in linear time, the compilation is done only passing once on the code
 Interpretation: The wasm blob is treated as any other interpreted language and executed in a Virtual Machine